LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 .. index:: single: begin_of_file
 .. index:: single: end_of_file

-When using an hook object to expand the terms of a source file, two virtual file terms are generated: ``begin_of_file`` and ``end_of_file``.
+When using a hook object to expand the terms of a source file, two virtual file terms are generated: ``begin_of_file`` and ``end_of_file``.
 These terms allow the user to define term-expansions before and after the actual source file terms.